-Nonresidential structures must be elevated to the standards described in this section, or floodproofed, in accordance with FEMA floodproofing standards at 44 C.F.R. § 60.3(c)(3)(ii) or successor standard, up to at least two (2) feet above the 100-year (or 1 percent (1%) annual chance) floodplain and may include using structural or nonstructural methods to reduce or prevent damage; or, designing it to adapt to, withstand and rapidly recover from a flood.
+60.3(c)(3)(ii) or a successor standard, up to at least two (2) feet above the 100-year (or 1 percent (1%) annual chance) floodplain.
+In addition, structural or nonstructural methods can be used to reduce or prevent damage or designed to adapt, withstand and rapidly recover from a flood.

-All Critical Actions, as defined at 24 C.F.R. § 55.2(b)(3), within the 500-year (or zero-point two percent (0.2%) annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or three (3) feet above the 100-year floodplain elevation.
-If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100-year floodplain, then the structure must be elevated or floodproofed at least three (3) feet above the 100-year floodplain elevation.
-Critical Actions are defined as an "activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property."42
+All Critical Actions, as defined at 24 C.F.R. § 55.2(b)(3), within the 500-year (or zero-point two percent (0.2%) annual chance) floodplain must be elevated or floodproofed (in accordance with FEMA standards) to the higher of the 500-year floodplain elevation or three (3) feet above the 100-year floodplain elevation.
+If the 500-year floodplain elevation is unavailable and the Critical Action is in the 100-year floodplain, then the structure must be elevated or floodproofed at least three (3) feet above the 100-year floodplain elevation.
+Critical Actions are defined as an "activity for which even a slight chance of flooding would be too great because such flooding might result in loss of life, injury to persons or damage to property."

 Non-structural infrastructure must be resilient to flooding.
 The vertical flood elevation establishes the level to which a facility must be resilient.
-This may include using structural or nonstructural methods to reduce or prevent damage; or, designing it to withstand and rapidly recover from a flood event.
+This may include using structural or nonstructural methods to reduce or prevent damage or designing it to withstand and rapidly recover from a flood event.
 In selecting the appropriate resilience approach, grantees should consider several factors such as flood depth, velocity, rate of rise of floodwater, duration of floodwater, erosion, subsidence, the function or use and type of facility, and other factors.